wp-plugins/simple-buttons-creator/README.txt

 = 1.02 =
 * Updated sqlite class to preserve the database when updating the plugin.

+= 1.02.1 =
+* Dummy update to test the sqlite database

 == Upgrade Notice ==

 = 1.0 =